Universality of ultra-relativistic gravitational scattering: Direct calculation of

 For completeness, let us also present the real part of the eikonal to third post-Minkowskian order for generic $s=m_1^2+m_2^2+2m_1m_2\sigma$ (with $\sigma \geq1$)~\cite{toap},

 Furthermore, the corresponding 3PM contribution to the scattering angle as a function of the angular momentum $J$ reads

-Let us conclude with a few comments on the 3PM result~\eqref{eq:chi3}.
-The first term in the first line is entirely determined by $\chi_{1\mathrm{PM}}$, while the first term in the second line is due to integrals $I_{\rm H}$ and $I_{\overline{\rm H}}$, see~\eqref{eq:H+bH}.
+Let us conclude with a few comments on the 3PM result~\eqref{eq:chi3}\footnote{The apparent contradiction between~\eqref{eq:chi3} and the results of~\cite{Parra-Martinez:2020dzs} can be attributed to the fact that the latter paper, as well as~\cite{Bern:2019nnu, Bern:2019crd}, compute an unphysical ``conservative scattering angle" (to be used for determining the conservative part of the EOB potential) while we are dealing with the physical deflection angle including radiation-reaction effects.
+We thank Zvi Bern for this important observation.}.
+The first term in the first line is entirely determined by $\chi_{1\mathrm{PM}}$, while the first term in the second line is due to integrals $I_{\rm H}$ and $I_{\overline{\rm H}}$, see~\eqref{HHbar}.
 Together they reproduce exactly Eq.~(6.41) of~\cite{Parra-Martinez:2020dzs}.
 The second term in the second line is a contribution coming from the full soft-region analysis of the crossed double-box integrals.
 In the ultra-relativistic limit $\sigma \gg 1$ the leading term ${\cal O}(\sigma^4$) in each term in the round parenthesis in the second line cancels and only the first line survives reproducing the universal and finite ultra-relativistic result which was the main focus of this paper.
 Thanks to analyticity/crossing argument in Section~\ref{analyticity}, this cancellation is a consequence of the cancellation in the imaginary part mentioned below Eq.~\eqref{CR27}.
 Notice that the functional form of~\eqref{eq:chi3} matches exactly Eq.~(3.65) of~\cite{Damour:2019lcq} (where of course the Schwarzschild contribution is substituted by the probe-limit relevant to this supersymmetric case) and so it is possible to define a function $\overline{C}(\sigma)$ also for the ${\cal N}=8$ case.

 It is interesting to look at the opposite limit $\sigma \to 1$ which is relevant to the PN (Post-Newtonian) limit: the terms already present in Eq.~(6.41) of~\cite{Parra-Martinez:2020dzs} have a standard $n$PN expansion where $n$ is integer.
 The new terms yield contributions only at half-integer PN orders, starting at $1.5$PN, and so they do not modify the integer PN data.
 However, these half-integer PN terms, usually associated with dissipative phenomena, are somehow unexpected at order $G_N^3$, so it would certainly be interesting to repeat the same analysis for pure GR, instead of ${\cal N}=8$ supergravity case.
 If a similar pattern appears also in GR, as it seems reasonable since the same integrals $I_{\rm T}$ appear in all cases, that would of course be the best setup where to investigate these issues in more detail.